gaps-closure/emu/doc/design-notes.md

 0. Documentation
     * PARTIAL, this document
     * Figures needs to be updated, addresses should match sample scenario
-    * As scripts are developed, move code segments into actual scripts and only discuss functionality and usage
+    * Move code segments into actual scripts, reference, and discuss only functionality and usage
 1. Prepare QEMU image for x86 with Ubuntu 19.10
     * DONE, image saved under workhorse:/IMAGES, may be refined as needed (e.g., more software)
 2. Prepare QEMU image for ARM with Ubuntu 19.10
     * DONE, using debootstrap and external xenial kernel
     * Need to check on newer host OS if we can use newer kernels, and if we can put it within rootfs of the VM
-    * One other issue is it does not set date correctly
 3. Fully automated (non-interactive) script for building VM images for specific arch and distro
     * DONE, script to build ARM64 and AMD64 qemu VM images tested for eoan
-    * PARTIAL, additional script to customize the snapshot for each node in the emulation scenario (need to add zmqcat, configure ssh key, configure netplan, additional CLOSURE software)
+    * PARTIAL, additional script to customize the snapshot for each node in the emulation scenario (*need to add zmqcat, configure ssh key, configure netplan, additional CLOSURE software*)
 4. Create a sample IMN file using CORE GUI
     * DONE, for 2 enclave scenario, but will be refined as needed
 5. Implement sample TA1 device emulators (pass,BITW,BKEND)